R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/9-asynchronous-consensus.md

 ##### Binary Consensus in *CAMP(n,t)\[t < n/2,MS]*
 ![](./resources/binary-consensus-ms.png)

+- The operation *broadcast()* used at line 4 and line 15 is a "best-effort broadcast" - it is not a reliable broadcast, but a simple "for all processes send this"
+- After it has initialized the variables (line 1), a process *pi* executes an asynchronous sequence of rounds, synchronized by the reception of *n-t* messages at every round.
+- During a round, *pi* first broadcasts the message *EST(ri, esti, weighti)*, which carries its current local state (line 4) and waits until it has received a message *EST(ri,-,-)* from *n-t* processes (line 5).
+- Then, according to the values it has received during the current round, *pi* updates its local state (lines 6-14).
+	- If there is a value *b* whose weight is a majority, *pi* adopts it as its new estimate (lines 6-7).
+	- Otherwise, *pi* adopts the value it has received most often as its new estimate (lines 8-10).
+- Then, *pi* computes the weight of *esti*, namely the number of processes that voted *esti* (line 12).
+- Finally, if there is an estimate value *v* that has been selected by at least *x+1* processes, each with a (possible different) majority weight, *pi* adopts and decides it (line 14 and 16).
+- Moreover, as it will stop executing after having decided, before deciding *pi* broadcasts the messages *EST(ri + 1, esti, n − t)* and *EST(ri + 2, esti, n − t)* in order to prevent a possible deadlock - a process waiting for a message from a correct process that has already decidied, when up to *t* processes crash.

 ### Enriching CAMP(n,t)\[t < n/2] with Randomization
 - In a randomized computation model, in addition to deterministic statements, processes can make random choices at certain steps.